Princekumarverma45/Codecraft4/README.md

-This is a To-do-list project.
+This is a To-do-list projects.